RBSC/Carnivore/Util/readme.txt

 After MSX shows its boot logo, the cartridge's boot block should start and you should see the menu.
 Navigating the menu is very easy.
 Here are the key assignments:

- [ESC] - boot MSX using the default configuration: all enabled [LEFT],[RIGHT] - previous/next directory page [UP],[DOWN] - select ROM/CFG entry
+ [ESC] - boot MSX using the default configuration [LEFT],[RIGHT] - previous/next directory page
+ [UP],[DOWN] - select ROM/CFG entry
  [SPACE]     - start entry normally